How to Take Headshot: Essential Tips for Stunning Professional Photos

 Logistics across Manhattan and the boroughs require coordination.
 We plan travel windows, freight elevator timing, and security check-in.
 We work with office managers to avoid blocking reception or busy hallways.
 When the environment cooperates, on location headshots can show more context than a studio session: the real light, the actual space, and the texture of your workplace background.

 One detail that matters more than people expect: natural light from windows.
 Direct sun can create harsh shadows and uneven skin tone fast.
-We position subjects to face indirect window light, or we bring modifiers and artificial light to balance the exposure.
+We position subjects to face indirect window light for natural, soft lighting, which produces the most flattering headshot results.
+Alternatively, we use artificial lighting positioned to mimic flattering light styles, such as Rembrandt lighting, to enhance facial features.
 We avoid high contrast because it reads as accidental in a corporate headshot photo.
 The goal is a professional shot that looks intentional, not a quick photo grabbed between meetings.

 Remote headshots: guided sessions without herding everyone into one room